-For purposes of analyzing resources available to meet general expenditures over a 12-month period, Merola considers all expenditures related to its ongoing activities of providing opera training, including support, performance, and individualized coaching to be general expenditures.
-Refer to the statements of cash flows which identifies the sources and uses of Merola's cash and shows positive cash generated by operations for the year ended September 30, 2020.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, Merola considers all expenditures related to its ongoing activities of providing opera training, including support, performance, and individualized coaching, to be general expenditures.
 In addition to financial assets available to meet general expenditures over the next 12 months, Merola operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures.